External Visual Inspection

 Vibrations

-We confirm structural and functional robustness under vibrations encountered during transport and normal
+This test confirms structural and functional robustness under vibrations encountered during transport and normal

 equipment operation.
 An electrodynamic shaker generates the required amplitude, frequency, and acceleration.